cerner/cerner_splunk/docs/attributes.md

 * `node['splunk']['apps']` - An [apps hash](databags.md#apps-hash) of apps to configure locally.
 (Does not support downloading apps ... yet...)
 * `node['splunk']['data_bag_secret']` - The location of the shared secret file if your encrypted data bags are encrypted via shared secret rather than chef-vault.
 If this is not specified, and the encrypted data bags are using shared secret encryption then chef looks for a secret at the path specified by the encrypted_data_bag_secret setting in the client.rb file.
 * `node['splunk']['forwarder_site']` - Set this attribute to configure site awareness for your forwarders.(`site0`)
+* `node['splunk']['mgmt_host']` - The host other SHC members use when connecting to the current node.
+You probably want a wrapper cookbook to override this.
+By default `node['splunk']['mgmt_interface']` is now used, but to support existing configurations this attribute is still available and takes precidence when set. (`nil`)
 * `node['splunk']['mgmt_interface']` - The network interface this node should use for communicating with other members of a SHC. (`node['network']['default_interface']`)
 * `node['splunk']['windows_password']` - This should be the name of a data bag item key where your windows password for the `Splunk` user is stored.